janekx21/bachelor-thesis/chapters/ba.typ

 continually tasked with adding new features or modifying existing ones, which results in larger and more complex codebases.
 As complexity grows, programming errors become inevitable, potentially leading to undesirable behaviors.
-Testing is a common method developers use to identify errors and unintended behaviors.
-Extensive test suites are run during development to evaluate a component's behavior under various inputs and conditions.
-While testing can reveal many errors, it cannot guarantee the absence of all defects or ensure the overall correctness of the program.
-As noted by Beyer and Lemberger in "Software
-Verification: Testing vs. Model Checking"@beyerSoftwareVerificationTesting2017, formal verification should complement testing to provide a more robust assurance of program correctness.
-Formal verification requires a specification of the desired behavior, which the verification tool then uses to check if the program meets these requirements.
-If a property is violated, the verification tool may produce a warning, detailing the cause.
-This allows developers to trace the problem, correct the issue, and re-verify the program.
+Testing is one method to identify errors, but testing is expensive and slow.
+Another method is static analysis.
+Some static analyses, for example, a very simple syntax error check, take place much earlier, as they are performed in real time, during text based programming.
+This allows developers to trace the problem and correct the issue as early as possible.
 This process is deeply embedded into the field of computer science.

+// TODO etwas über ontologie entwicklung. aber ich weiß darüber nichts

 *The problem* that is thesis will address is the current lack of text tooling for the OWL community.
 A first step towards a solution to this problem is a new